San Francisco security guard will not be charged in fatal shooting of suspected Walgreens shoplifter | KRDO

 “There is no evidence to contradict that Anthony’s fear was honest,” the report states.

-However, John Burris, an attorney representing Brown’s family, said he will move forward with filing a lawsuit in the case soon.
+However, Burris, the attorney representing Brown’s family, said he will move forward with filing a lawsuit in the case soon.

 “I’ve seen the tape and looked it over pretty closely and I believe this shooting death was unjustified,” he told CNN.